Remy93130/Find-the-Title/README.md

 ![alt text](https://raw.githubusercontent.com/Remy93130/Find-the-Title/master/public/images/favicon.png "Find the Title logo")

-Find the Title is web application, he offers to his users a game whose goal is to quickly answer the question display on the game screen.
+Find the Title is a web application, he offers to his users a game whose goal is to quickly answer the question display on the game screen.

 ## Getting Started